 - You should always use a blood glucose meter when your symptoms don’t match the readings on the CGM, when the device is not displaying BOTH a number and and arrow, and for very high and very low glucose readings.

-- You may need extra tape or an adhesive wipe like Skin Tac to keep the sensor on for 10 days, especially if you spend a lot of time outside or in the water.
+- You may need extra tape or an adhesive wipe like Skin Tac to help keep the sensor on for 10 days, especially if you spend a lot of time outside or in the water.
 If your sensor falls off in fewer than 10 days, contact Dexcom directly for a replacement.

 - Acetaminophen (Tylenol) does not affect glucose readings on the G6.